 You must intend to practise at the Bar of England and Wales in order to be eligible for this scholarship.

 Two references are required to support your application.
-Read the Referee guidance.
+Read the guide to Scholarship References [PDF].

 Watch the video to go behind the scenes, meet the people involved and find out how scholarship applications are decided at Gray’s.